How To Sprout Chickpeas & Cook Them In The Instant Pot + Sprouted Hummus With Kale & Chives

 - Once you see little, white tails sprouting from the chickpeas, you’re done!
 They’re ready to be cooked!
 I used my Instant Pot to cook my sprouted chickpeas in 21 minutes!

-- Place the sprouted chickpeas into the Instant Pot, cover with water, seal the vent, press “Manual”, and adjust the time to 21 minutes.
+- Place the sprouted chickpeas into the Instant Pot, add enough water to cover, seal the vent, press “Manual”, and adjust the time to 21 minutes.

 - When the timer beeps, give the Instant Pot a few minutes to “cool down” by turning it off completely — not just letting it automatically go to “Keep Warm”.